 We place great importance on the development of relationships between the children, their peers and the staff in the class team.
 From their early days, each child is assigned a key worker to begin to form a special relationship, providing security and comfort to the child, building their confidence through our safe, vibrant and child-led environment.

 We provide a communication rich environment, delivered and differentiated to meet each child’s needs.
 We support each child to develop their understanding and confidence to express and communicate their needs freely.

 Physical Development (PD)

 We take pride in keeping our children active.
 We are lucky to have great outdoor spaces and lots of equipment, accessible to all needs, supporting their confidence in order to try new experiences.
-Working closely with the supporting professionals, we ensure that exciting opportunities are provided to support our children to make the best progress possible.
-Our partner therapists support us to ensure the best outcomes for all regardless of their needs and starting point.
+Working closely with the supporting professionals, we ensure that exciting opportunities are provided to support our children to make the best possible progress.
+Our partner therapists support us to ensure the best outcomes for all, regardless of their needs and starting point.

-Through the literacy offer we introduce a sensory element to stories and rhymes to foster a love of story, books and reading.
-Sensory based activities enhance the mark making experience, ensuring that they are enjoyable, meaningful and memorable.
+Through the literacy offer we introduce a sensory element to stories and rhymes to foster a love of reading.
+Sensory-based activities enhance the mark-making experience, ensuring that they are enjoyable, meaningful and memorable.

-We use a variety of activities, including song, sorting, measuring and cooking, and using a variety of activities tailored to suit the needs of each child.
+We use a variety of activities, including song, sorting, measuring and cooking, tailored to suit the needs of each child.

 Understanding of the World (UW)

 We are lucky in school to have a range of technology and great outdoor spaces for the children to encounter and explore their natural environments.